SeyyedMahdiNoori/energydataforecasting/README.md

 # Introuction

-In this repository, you can find the functions and data required for load forecasting in the Converge project.
+In this repository, you can find the functions required for load forecasting in the Converge project.

 This repository contains the following forecasting methods: